Best Terminal Tools for Developers in 2024: Supercharge Your CLI Workflow

 .gitignore

+Why Use It?
 Essential when searching large codebases or projects—ripgrep finds what you're looking for within seconds.

-sudo apt install ripgrep`
+bashbrew install ripgrep sudo apt install ripgrep

 fd: Find Files, Reimagined